List of GetBackers characters: Yamato Kudou

-Yamato Kudou (工藤邪馬人, Kudō Yamato) is Himiko's deceased older adoptive brother who took her in when she was younger, though how old she was is never explained in the manga.
+Yamato Kudou (工藤邪馬人, Kudō Yamato) is Himiko's deceased older adoptive brother who takes her in when she is younger, though her age at this time is never explained in the manga.
 They are both Voodoo Children; the anime changed this to Last Children.
-At the beginning of the Voodoo Child arc, Ban states Yamato was her only family and nothing contradicts this.
+At the beginning of the Voodoo Child arc, Ban states Yamato is her only family and nothing contradicts this.
 A filler episode in the anime focusing on Himiko portrays a teenaged Yamato saving her as a baby from nameless and featureless men who were planning on sacrificing her, afterwards taking her in and raising her as his younger sister.
 Yamato made Ban promise to take care of Himiko if anything should ever happen to him.
-Soon after, his Voodoo/Last Child curse was activated and he begged Ban to kill him, which Ban did but has not forgiven himself for as he had come to care for Yamato despite only living with him a short amount of time, six months in the manga.
-In the anime, Yamato explicitly states he hadn't been successful in finding a way to break his curse.
-Also in the anime, Ban inherited his lighter after he died and in both media, Ban only appears to have started smoking after his death.
-When he was alive, he worked as a Plunderer with Himiko and later Ban.
-Yamato mostly only appears in flashbacks due to his deceased status, but twice briefly comes back to life in the manga, once as a ghost in the Divine Design arc, summoned by a card from the titular game that Maria gave Himiko, and later in the Lost Time arc to break Himiko out of her trance by telling her Kagami wasn't the man she loved and to go back to the man she did love; Kagami notes the world has begun to break down so badly the dead were coming back to life and dispatches him.
-He possessed much more knowledge of the Voodoo Children and the accompanying curse than Himiko does, but wanted to hide as much about it from her as possible, despite his doing so likely leading Himiko straight into the Brain Trust and Kagami's clutches.
+Soon after, his Voodoo/Last Child curse was activated and he begged Ban to kill him, which Ban did but has not forgiven himself for, as he had come to care for Yamato despite only living with him a short amount of time, six months in the manga.
+In the anime, Yamato explicitly states he isn't being successful in finding a way to break his curse.
+Also in the anime, Ban inherits his lighter after he dies, and in both media, Ban only appears to start smoking after his death.
+When alive, he works as a Plunderer with Himiko and later Ban.
+Yamato mostly only appears in flashbacks due to his deceased status, but twice briefly comes back to life in the manga, once as a ghost in the Divine Design arc, summoned by a card from the titular game that Maria gave Himiko, and later in the Lost Time arc to break Himiko out of her trance by telling her Kagami wasn't the man she loved and to go back to the man she did love; Kagami notes the world begins to break down so badly the dead are coming back to life and dispatches him.
+He possessed far more knowledge of the Voodoo Children and the accompanying curse than Himiko does, but wants to hide as much about it from her as possible, despite his doing so likely leading Himiko straight into the Brain Trust and Kagami's clutches.

 Madoka Otowa

-(音羽マドカ Otowa Madoka; Voiced by: Yuki Matsuoka): A child prodigy and extremely talented violinist.
+A child prodigy and extremely talented violinist.
 Although she is blind, she has amazing hearing abilities.
 She hired the GetBackers for a job once to get back her stolen Stradivarius violin.
-She has a guide dog named Mozart who also protects her when she's in danger.
+She has a guide dog named Mozart who also protects her when she is in danger.
 Eventually, she becomes Shido's girlfriend.
-She was once kidnapped by Shido's enemies the Kiriudo, another ancient clan of Japanese aboriginals who commune with insects, who wanted to use her to exchange for the Chimera.
+She is once kidnapped by Shido's enemies the Kiriudo, another ancient clan of Japanese aboriginals who commune with insects, who wants to use her to exchange for the Chimera.